MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.

-    The cloud shell provides a command line interface in a pane at the bottom of the Azure portal.
+    The cloud shell provides a command-line interface in a pane at the bottom of the Azure portal.
 You can resize or maximize this pane to make it easier to work in.

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, switch it to ***PowerShell***.